dylnb/esslli2015-monads/README.md

 language in Haskell.
 The Haskell language (named for Haskell Curry) provides extensive built-in support for monads.
 The fragments will be applied to progressively more challenging data sets in natural language.

-The level of the course will be appropriate for any student who either has experience with a functional programming langauge (Haskell, OCaml, Scheme, etc.), or who has experience with formal models of semantic composition (Heim and Kratzer, Jacobson, Steedman, Moortgat, etc.)
+The level of the course will be appropriate for any student who either has experience with a functional programming language (Haskell, OCaml, Scheme, etc.), or who has experience with formal models of semantic composition (Heim and Kratzer, Jacobson, Steedman, Moortgat, etc.)
 The course will not presume previous familiarity with any specific